-When you’re ready to hire a virtual assistant, make sure to communicate your expectations and goals clearly.
-This lets you be on the same page and sets up a good working relationship.
-Create a strong and consistent VA onboarding process to avoid disruptions.
+When you’re ready to hire a virtual assistant, make sure to communicate your expectations and goals clearly so you’re on the same page as your assistant.
+Ensure a strong and consistent onboarding process by creating a virtual assistant onboarding checklist to avoid disruptions.
 This should also include setting KPIs and performance evaluations.

 Match With a Vetted Virtual Assistant in 72 Hours!